 And this is a woodcut of his death, though you’ll notice that it calls it “martyrdom”.
 Works on Savonarola right up to the present day tend to take very strong positions for or against.

 This one is a fresco done in Santa Maria Novella for the visit of Pope Leo X in 1515.
 It’s part of a much larger fresco, part of repainting the whole courtyard for the pope’s visit, but they sneaked Savonarola into the background.
-It’s possible that it was done later, because one wouldn’t expect Leo to be keen on seeing Savonarola, who was part of the process of his family losing control of Florence.
+It’s possible that it was done later, because one wouldn’t expect Leo to be keen on seeing Savonarola, who was part of the process of his family losing control of Florence for fourteen years.
 But it’s neat that they put him in.
 Here’s a larger portion of the picture, where you can see that he’s standing below exactly the style of crucifix he liked.
 I don’t have a good photo of his own crucifix, unfortunately.
 And similarly, Raphael supposedly drew him into the Disputa, in Rome, though I don’t think it looks the slightest bit like him, but he was dead before Raphael went to Florence.
 It’s neat Raphael thought to put him in Heaven, under Pope Julius or Pope Leo, neither of whom were his friends.
 This one was done less than ten years after his death, almost certainly by somebody who knew him.
 And here is Fra Bartolomeo’s portrait of him, which is in San Marco.

 Fra Bartolomeo definitely knew him, he was one of his fellow monks.

 And this is the statue of him in San Marco.
 It’s late, Victorian, and it doesn’t look much like him, though note the chair.
 But the interesting thing about it is that it’s in front of the burial plaque for Pico and Angelo Poliziano — oh, and Benivieni, who arranged for the plaque and for himself to be buried there with his friends, after they were all gone.
 It’s interesting that they put Savonarola, who doesn’t have a tomb, there with his friends.
 The first time I saw this, when I didn’t know much about him, I felt that they’d put it there to prevent people seeing the tomb.
 I didn’t know they were friends.
 I was surprised when I found out.
 There’s a tendency for people to want stories to have heroes and villains, and in the story of the Renaissance it’s easy to make Savonarola the villain.
-People talk about him burning things on the Bonfire of the Vanities (and honestly, that was a lot more like Burning Man than book burning) and they don’t talk about him being burned as a heretic.
+People talk about him burning things on the Bonfire of the Vanities (and honestly, that was a lot more like Burning Man than book burning, a joyful celebration, not an attempt to destroy knowledge) and they don’t talk about him being burned as a heretic.
 The Church are the bad guys, and he was a mad monk, and a fanatic, and the fact he was the enemy of the pope and a friend of Pico’s gets lost.
 Well, that’s another thing I’m working with in this book.